-- Liaising with the Police and other local authorities/agencies by dealing with requests for information under the Data Protection Act and other legislation. - 4.1.2.
-This is work which would otherwise have been allocated to the benefit assessment team. - 4.1.3.
-The Council is an active member of NAFN (National Anti-Fraud Network).
-NAFN's key services include: - Acquiring data legally, efficiently and effectively from a wide range of information providers. - Acting as the hub for the collection, collation and circulation of intelligence alerts. - Providing best practice examples of process, forms and procedures. - 4.1.4.
-The Council works closely with Lancashire and Greater Manchester local authorities and meets regularly with other counter fraud practitioners to discuss common counter fraud issues and best practice.
+- The provision of information on Housing Benefit investigations to the DWP. - Liaising with the Police and other local authorities/agencies by dealing with requests for information under the Data Protection Act and other legislation. - 4.1.2 This is work which would otherwise have been allocated to the benefit assessment team. - 4.1.3 The Council is an active member of NAFN (National Anti-Fraud Network).
+NAFN's key services include: - Acquiring data legally, efficiently and effectively from a wide range of information providers. - Acting as the hub for the collection, collation and circulation of intelligence alerts. - Providing best practice examples of process, forms and procedures. - 4.1.4 The Council works closely with Lancashire and Greater Manchester local authorities and meets regularly with other counter fraud practitioners to discuss common counter fraud issues and best practice, including organising any specialised training required together, to save our respective local authorities money.

-4.2.
-COVID-19
+4.2 COVID-19

-- 4.2.1.
-During the last year the Fraud and Compliance function has received no new referrals in respect of Covid related fraud and attempts thereof. - 4.2.2.
-Following investigation, the Fraud and Compliance Officer has made a total of 37 recommendations for the withdrawal of a covid grant/s.
-It is likely that work around decisions to withdraw the grants, recovery of thereof and ongoing disputes will continue in the medium term.
-Once complete, I will report further. - 4.2.4 During 2023/24, no Covid cases were closed.
-There are no direct financial implications for Rossendale in respect of this work, which is carried out on behalf of central Government. - 4.2.5 The police's National Investigation Service (NATIS) are investigating the organised and cross boundary fraud activities targeting Local Authorities.
-To date there has been no feedback from NATIS regarding any Rossendale cases referred.
+- 4.2.1 During the last year the Fraud and Compliance function has received no new referrals in respect of Covid related fraud and attempts thereof. - 4.2.2 Of the 37 recommendations initially made in respect of the covid grant frauds, 30 cases have now been closed. - 4.2.3 It is likely that work around the remaining decisions to withdraw the grants, recovery of thereof and ongoing disputes will continue in the medium term. - 4.2.4 There are no direct financial implications for Rossendale in respect of this work, which is carried out on behalf of central Government.